arnavdani/load-balancer/README.md

 1. my own backend server - I maintain my own backend servers so that I can relay information that could be useful for balancing tasks.
 2. At uptime, the backend servers to balance between are not known at initialization to the load balancer.
 These servers send pings to the load balancer to notify it of its existence and availability.
 This is important because this makes an application easy to scale.
 Now, connections can be accepted on the fly and servers can be added to scale up and scale down infra as needed (instead of keeping it static).
+3. Better balancing algorithm - this uses a self designed algorithm based on the Hadoop DRF algorithm.
+Each load is matched to the best suited backend based on aligning compute and storage requirements.
+This is done by finding the ratio of compute:storage and matching it.
+For simluation purposes, the ratios of jobs and the backend servers are backed by RNG.

 ## usage